naravu/queries/questionsscore.md

 - Coos or makes sounds [0.5]

 ## Q34: How can you interact/bond with your baby?
-- Kangaroo mother care
+- By giving KMC [1]
-- Talking or singing softly
+- Talking or singing softly [1]
-- Gentle touch
+- Touching the baby gently [1]
-- Eye contact during calm alert times
+- Making eye contact during calm alert times [1]
-- Responding to baby cues
+- Responding to baby cues such as cries, cooing etc [1]

 ## Q35: When do you swaddle/wrap at home?
-- During breastfeeding
+- During breastfeeding [0.5]
-- During feeding (pallada/spoon)
+- During feeding – Pallada/Spoon [0.5]
-- While shifting/transferring
+- While shifting/transferring [0.5]
-- If baby’s feet/hands are cold
+- If baby’s feet and hands are cold [0.5]
-- To protect sleep
+- To protect the baby’s sleep [0.5]

 ## Q36: Why is positioning and handling important?
 - Promotes comfort